 Unmanaged hosting, commonly sold by default by many providers, is a service in which you self manage.
 Support is handled by yourself (or your team) and in exchange, your service with your hosting provider is often times provided at a discounted rate when compared to managed hosting rates.
 Unmanaged hosting is ideal for consumers who are tech savvy, who are interested in solving their issues without the help of others.
 These types of consumers usually rely on or educate themselves with tutorials, hosting provider knowledgebases, YouTube, and other kinds of tutorial-based assistance.

 Whether you’re experienced with the command line or not – your ability to determine what type of management level you’d be most comfortable with should be your deciding factor.
 Managed or unmanaged, you can’t go wrong, because with an unmanaged server with a hosting company just like RackNerd should offer you the ability to opt for management.
-Management can be purchased at $29/Month for VPS, or $39/Month for dedicated servers.
+Management can be purchased at $79/Month.
 With RackNerd’s management plans you can open a ticket 24×7 with their support department, and receive professional support right away!

 Have questions?
 Want to know more?
 E-mail [email protected]